Frequently Asked Questions

 What is the excess on the Public and Products Liability and Professional Liability policies?

-$5,000 each and every claim for claims emanating from molestation
+$10,000 each and every claim arising due to molestation

 Who is responsible for paying the excess on Public and Products Liability Property Damage and Professional Liability claims?